stjeong/docs.ko-kr/docs/visual-basic/programming-guide/concepts/linq/how-to-group-files-by-extension-linq.md

     End Sub

-    ' Pages console diplay for large query results.
+    ' Pages console display for large query results.
 No more than one group per page.
     ' This sub specifically works with group queries of FileInfo objects
     ' but can be modified for any type.
     Sub PageOutput(ByVal groupQuery, ByVal charsToSkip)

         ' "3" = 1 line for extension key + 1 for "Press any key" + 1 for input cursor.
         Dim numLines As Integer = Console.WindowHeight - 3
-        ' Flag to indicate whether there are more results to diplay
+        ' Flag to indicate whether there are more results to display
         Dim goAgain As Boolean = True

         For Each fg As IEnumerable(Of System.IO.FileInfo) In groupQuery